hahahafeifeifei/PIGA/README.md

 - B
 - C

+## Documentation

+There are several step-by-step manuals available that describe all use cases currently supported for this pipeline.

+**Getting Started**

+First-time users should start by reading the [tutorial](#tutorial-link).
+If you encounter problems or "strange behaviour", check the [FAQ](#faq-link) for explanations and solutions.
+If unresolved, please open a [github issue](#github-issue-link).

 ## Run Test Example

 Currently ony test example is ready to run.
 ```bash
 snakemake -s Snakefile --cores 4 --configfile config.yaml